 TREMONT is an industrial/residential neighborhood on Cleveland's near west side.
-Its boundaries include the CUYAHOGA RIVER to the east and north and Valentine Ave. to the south.
+Its boundaries include the CUYAHOGA RIVER to the east and north, Valentine Ave. and Steelyard Commons to the south, and West 25th St. to the west.
 Originally part of BROOKLYN Twp., the area was a section of OHIO CITY from 1836-54.
-In 1851 a group of prominent citizens founded CLEVELAND UNIV. in what was then called Cleveland Hts.
-The institution lasted only until 1853 but its buildings were later used by 3 other educational endeavors, including the HUMISTON INSTITUTE and Western Reserve Homeopathic Hospital, predecessor to HURON RD.
+In 1851 a group of prominent citizens founded CLEVELAND UNIV. in the neighborhood that, until that point, had been called Cleveland Hts.
+The institution—now part of what was renamed University Heights—lasted only until 1853 but its buildings were later used by other educational endeavors, including the HUMISTON INSTITUTE and Western Reserve Homeopathic Hospital, predecessor to HURON RD.
 HOSPITAL.
-Lincoln Hts. succeeded Cleveland Hts. and Univ.
-Hts. as the name for the neighborhood; only with the construction of Tremont School in 1910 did the neighborhood officially get its most recent name.
-Tremont's industrial base began with the establishment of the LAMSON-SESSIONS CO. in 1869 on Scranton Rd.
-It and numerous later enterprises provided employment to many new immigrants who settled in the area, including IRISH and GERMANS in the 1860s; POLES, 1890s; GREEKS and Syrians (see ARAB-AMERICANS), 1900s; displaced UKRAINIANS, 1950s; and Puerto Ricans (see HISPANIC COMMUNITY) in the 1960s.
-A total of 30 nationalities have lived or were living in Tremont as of 1994.
+In 1896, Lincoln Hts. succeeded Cleveland Hts. and Univ.
+Hts. as the neighborhood’s name.
+In the early 20th Century, the moniker changed again; this time to The South Side.
+Not until the 1970s was the area officially given its present name: Tremont.

 Hendry, Charles.
 Between Spires and Stacks (1936).

 Keeting, Dennis.
 A Brief History of Tremont (2015)